mikecalvo/mikecalvo.github.io/msse/assignments/3/index.md

 1. One example of client-side validation
   - For example, validate that the listing name and description are provided before a listing can be created.

+---

-# Expectations for Tests
+# Expectations
-- Your tests should:
-- Setup required data before running
+Setup required data for each test

 - Example: create both active and completed listings before testing the listings page

-- Test a happy path scenario for each of the items above
+Test a happy path scenario for each of the items above

   - Example: create a valid bid for a listing

+Provide functional tests that work with one of the following browsers: Firefox, Chrome, Safari, or PhantomJS

+  - DO NOT USE Internet Explorer

-- Please provide a README file in the root of your project with any system expectations your project requires
+Provide a README file in the root of your project with any system expectations your project requires

-  -Example: Chrome must be installed (please don't use IE as your browser)
+  - Example: Chrome must be installed

+<strong>Strongly recommended:</strong>

+  - Clone the project onto a different machine than what you normally develop on and run your tests on to discover any assumed environment configurations and eliminate them (preferred) or document them in your README
+  - Deductions will be taken for any project that requires grader to hand-tweak an undocumented system configuration